An Attractive Fiction Novel by Khalid Hosseini

-Rasheed character is the most dislike in this book.
+Rasheed character is the most dislike in A Thousand Splendid Suns.

 It is Rasheed’s manipulative and cruel ways resulting Mariam killing him in self-defense eventually.
-Rasheed is the antagonist of the novel, an ethnic Pashtun, a shoemaker.
+Rasheed is the antagonist of the novel A Thousand Splendid Suns, an ethnic Pashtun, a shoemaker.
 Through an arrangement with Jalil, Rasheed marries Marriam and later also marries Laila.

-Mariam Bludgeons Rasheed to death with a shovel during a violent struggle, after suffering years of domestic abuse at his hands.
-Hosseini stated that he hoped to create successfully Rasheed as a multi-layered character in it, saying.
+Mariam Bludgeons Rasheed to death with a shovel during a violent struggle.
+After suffering years of domestic abuse at his hands.
+Hosseini stated that he hoped to create successfully Rasheed as a multi-layered character in A Thousand Splendid Suns, saying.